lpil/lpil/docs/_posts/2023-09-28-an-exercism-syllabus-for-gleam.md

 - [Simplifile, a file system library](https://github.com/bcpeinhardt/simplifile)
 - [gleam_erlang, bindings to standard Erlang APIs](https://github.com/gleam-lang/erlang)

-Work has also begun two other static anaylsis tools for Gleam, which will be later incorporated into Exercism to provide futher automated feedback.
+Work has also begun two other static analysis tools for Gleam, which will be later incorporated into Exercism to provide further automated feedback.
 They would also make a strong foundation for a generic Gleam linter that can be used by software development teams using Gleam.

 [test-runner]: https://github.com/exercism/gleam-test-runner